-Privacy, Identity Theft and Consumer Scams
+Privacy, Identity Theft and Data Security Breaches

 Today's technology provides us with extraordinary benefits.
 It has given us the ability to conduct business online, share information about ourselves with those who live thousands of miles away and access information at the "speed of light."
 Unfortunately, it has also provided the same benefits to identity thieves who use someone else's personal financial information to access bank accounts and obtain credit, often destroying the life savings and good credit history of innocent victims.